Shivamgarud8/Observability-Grafana-Loki-Promotail/README.md

 | Flask Server Monitoring    | Prometheus  | 1860      |
 | Jenkins Application Logs   | Loki        | Custom    |
 | Flask Application Logs     | Loki        | Custom    |

 ---

-## Common Issues and Fixes

-**Dashboard shows N/A or No Data**

-Node Exporter is not running on that server, or port 9100 is blocked in the Security Group.
-SSH in, start Node Exporter, and check `http://SERVER3-IP:9090/targets` for UP status.

-**Alert fires but no email received**

-The Contact Point field was left empty in the alert rule.
-Open the rule, select `grafana-default-email`, and save.

-**SMTP test fails in Grafana**

-The `[smtp]` section in `grafana.ini` still has semicolons disabling settings, or the host is set to `localhost:25`.
-Fix both and restart Grafana.

-**CPU alert fires at 0.35% usage**

-The alert threshold was left at `Is above 0`.
-Change the condition to `Is above 70`.

----